 - RaaS.
 It’s known as “Ransomware as a Service,” and is a type of malware hosted anonymously by a hacker.
-These criminals handle everything from distributing the ransomware and collecting payments to managing decryptors — software that restores data access — in exchange for their cut of the ransom.
+These criminals handle everything from distributing the ransomware attack and collecting payments to managing decryptors — software that restores data access — in exchange for their cut of the ransom.

-What are the risks of being infected by ransomware?
+What are the risks of being infected?

-The ransomware will take your data hostage and they can spread to all workstations connected to the same server.
+Will take your data hostage and they can spread to all workstations connected to the same server.
 They can spread even to the entire Group Information System.
 This can lead to an infection and would result in the blocking of business activities.

-How to avoid being infected by ransomware:
+How to avoid being infected by ransomware attack: